Homes (Fitness for Human Habitation) Act 2018

 Who is responsible?

-If you think that a repair is needed in your property, you should check whether it is the responsibility of the landlord or the tenant to carry out that repair.
-The tenancy agreement or lease will usually set this out.
+If you think that a repair is needed in your property, check the agreement with the landlord or letting agent to ascertain whether it is the responsibility of the landlord or the tenant to carry out that repair.
+This will usually be set out in in the tenancy agreement or lease.